Agustin107x/Practica-Obligatorio/README.md

 ## Requirements

-- A primary server called **bastión** which will execute the playbooks.
+- A primary server called **bastion** which will execute the playbooks.
 - **Slaves** machines that will receive the tasks.
 - Acces via **SSH** to slaves machines.